Partial Differential Protection | Scheme | Working Principle

 Partial differential protection works under the principle of differential protection and over current protection.
 In the concept of differential protection, the scheme compares two current input.
 The respective current transformers will be placed in two end of the device to be protected.
 In case partial differential protection, which sums the currents entering or leaving a switchgear bus through main and tie breakers.
 If a fault exists on the protected bus, the currents will add in the relays, but if fault current is flowing through the bus to a fault on another bus, the currents will subtract and the relays will not respond.
 If the fault is on a feeder, the partial differential relays will act as backup to the feeder overcurrent relays.

-Learn More: Over Frequency Protection Working Principle -81O
+Learn More: Directional Over Current & Non Directional Over Current Protection Working Principle

 Also see: